-Cong., 1st sess., Mar.
+4 U.S. Congress, House Committee on Government Reform, Subcommittee on Government Efficiency and Financial Management, Management and the President's Budget, hearing, 108th Cong., 1st sess., Mar.
 26, 2003 (Washington: GPO, 2003), p.71.

-7 Testimony of Patricia A. Dalton, ibid., pp. 16-17.
+5 Testimony of Patricia A. Dalton, ibid., pp. 16-17.

-8 U.S. Congress.
+6 U.S. Congress.
 House Committee on Government Reform, Subcommittee on Government Efficiency and Financial Management, The President's Management Agenda: Are Agencies Getting to Green? hearing, 108th Cong., 2nd sess, Feb.
 11, 2004 (Washington: GPO, 2004), pp. 9, 12.

-9 For further discussion of this measure, see CRS Report RL32671, Federal Program Performance Review: Program Assessment and Results Act and Other Developments, by Virginia A. McMurtry.
+7 For further discussion of this measure, see CRS Report RL32671, Federal Program Performance Review: Program Assessment and Results Act and Other Developments, by (name redacted).

-under expedited procedures.10 President Bush also called for creation of a Sunset Commission to conduct systematic reviews of federal programs according to a set schedule.
+new types of statutory commissions.
+"Results Commissions" would consider and revise proposals from the President to restructure or consolidate overlapping programs and then submit the plans to Congress for consideration under expedited procedures.
+President Bush also called for creation of a Sunset Commission to conduct systematic reviews of federal programs according to a set schedule.
 Absent action by Congress to reauthorize them, programs would terminate following the reviews.
-Several states, including Texas, have sunset commissions, and for many years sunset commission bills have been introduced in Congress.11
+Several states, including Texas, have sunset commissions, and for many years sunset commission bills have been introduced in Congress.8